rohanthewiz/element/README.md

 # Simple HTML generator
 Forget templates, and having to learn some half-baked templating language to generate decent HTML pages.
 This proves that HTML can be generated nicely from Go code.
 All is explicit and compiler-checked.
-Though I may have 100% test coverage, this is alpha, so you probably shouldn't deploy to production without a good html linter (see JetBrains products - I *highly* recommend Goland)
+Though I may have 100% test coverage, this is beta, so you can deploy to production, however you should verify results with a good html linter (see JetBrains products - I *highly* recommend Goland!)

 ## Usage
 Simply create an element and render it: `e("span").R("Inner text")`